Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/Analysis and methodology/README.md

 - The splitting factor for age was avg-age over or under 45.
 Splitting factor for median-income was over or under 25000.
 The DAX query I used also pruned out counties with under 7000 in population, since demand in those counties isn't enough for good business.

--(**NOTE** I know this approach is a bit naive, since I used arbitrary values as a splitting factor, but for this simulated task lets allow it...)
+(**NOTE** I know this approach is a bit naive, since I used arbitrary values as a splitting factor, but for this simulated task lets allow it...)

 - Full DAX query: